You are here:

 Regardless of our own experience, collective growth lies in a shift toward values-based priorities, challenging the notion of what it means to be ‘busy’.
 Such answers may not be immediately forthcoming, but they are worth exploring, given change and challenge are our only constants right now.
 This kind of reflection is leading many to consider the critical importance of good mental health, as just one example.

-The Commonwealth Government has embodied change in this respect, as evidenced through the roll-out of the Supported Places Program, designed to provide students with subsidised access to undertake short courses, such as HETI Higher Education’s full-time Graduate Certificate in Applied Mental Health Studies.
+The Commonwealth Government has embodied change in this respect, as evidenced through the roll-out of the Supported Places Program, designed to provide students with subsidised access to undertake short courses, such as HETI Higher Education’s Graduate Certificate in Applied Mental Health Studies.

 This move is a direct result of COVID’s impact by enabling people to consider new skill development in areas such as mental health; partly in recognition of our shifting priorities.
-It sparks positive knock-on effects, with HETI Higher Education’s Graduate Certificate now able to be offered as a full-time course alongside the standard part-time version.
+It sparks positive knock-on effects, with HETI Higher Education’s Graduate Certificate now able to be offered as a full-time course in Semester 2, 2021 alongside the standard part-time version.
 Over 95% of students successfully completed it last year, and no doubt many more students are likely to enroll through the Supported Places Program, which is offered at the subsidised price of $2,500 for eligible students.

 Through adversity comes new opportunities, bringing about a new energy and deeper connections as shown through the above example.
 Indeed, human connection is arguably more important than ever right now across all workplaces especially for those delivering human services.
 As a sector we need to remain open to change and growth; requiring shared learning, humility, and support for those to whom we offer education.
 HETI Higher Education takes immense pride in the support we provide to our learners, no matter what the course delivery platform, the location or the length of study.